neuralvis/elpa-mirror/melpa/emacsql-sqlite3-readme.txt

 =sqlite3= CLI tool will load =~/.sqliterc= if presented, =emacsql-sqlite3= will get undefined behaviour if any error occurred during the load progress.

-The only entry point to a EmacsSQL interface is =emacsql-sqlite3=, for more information, please check EmacsSQL's README.
+The only entry point to a EmacSQL interface is =emacsql-sqlite3=, for more information, please check EmacSQL's README.

 ** About Closql